 One of the biggest challenges we face when forming an influencer marketing strategy is figuring out who to use.
-Log onto any of the social networks, and you will quickly find a lot of people selling a lot of things.
+Log onto any of the social networks, and you will quickly find a lot of people selling a lot of things with a target audience that can include any number of your desired demographics.
 Of course, not everyone is a suitable influencer for your brand, and for any number of reasons.
 They might not fit your buyer persona well, could be in a different niche, or have the wrong specialty.
-To help you launch an effective influencer search, I’ve compiled this list of tips and tricks.
+To help you launch an effective influencer search across numerous social media platforms, I’ve compiled this list of tips and tricks.

-Before beginning an influencer search, it is imperative that you have a specific goal in mind.
-Even within a niche or demographic group, some people are better at one kind of collaboration than others.
+Before beginning an influencer search and compiling your dream influencer list, it is imperative that you have a specific goal in mind.
+Even within a niche or demographic group, some people are better at one kind of collaboration than others or may use a social platform better suited to your particular campaign.
 So, your first step should always be to determine the sort of collaboration that you are seeking.
 There is a wide variety of possible collaborations, so let’s look at a few ideas.

 Product placements are the classic endorsement of a product or service within third party content.
-It’s one of the oldest forms of advertising on video-based content.
+It’s one of the oldest forms of advertising on video-based platforms or mediums.
 In fact, the first example was a silent film in 1927 that featured a chocolate bar.
 For influencer marketing, this technique could be a branded Instagram post featuring your product.

 Here’s the thing: some influencers are more artistic in this way than others.
 While most Instagram-based influencers are perfectly capable of producing this sort of content, many are better at doing other things.
 Given the same influencer, you might prefer to have them do a different type of collaboration.
-So, when doing your influencer search it’s important to look for people who are good at product placements.
+So, when doing your influencer search, it’s important to look for people who are good at product placements specifically, and have a solid engagement rate within those types of posts.

-Both Instagram and YouTube are excellent places to do how-to videos.
+Both Instagram and YouTube are excellent places to post how-to videos.
 And while company-produced tutorials are great, often an influencer-generated one is better.
-Not only does it inject the influencer’s personality into the influencer’s content, but they sometimes have fresh uses for it.
+Not only does it inject the influencer’s personality into the influencer’s content, but they sometimes have fresh uses for it in order to more thoroughly intrigue their follower count.
 Take something like an eyeshadow palette, for example.
 Designs using this sort of product can range from simple to highly complex.
 Brand-generated tutorials will probably showcase basic techniques, but an influencer can show how she uses the product to achieve her unique style.
 You’ll see a similar phenomenon with fashion and hobbies, among other things.

 Giveaways or contests

 Contests and giveaways have been a part of marketing for decades.
 After all, they generate a lot of publicity for a little money and are lots of fun.
-Many brands nowadays are choosing to run these events with the help of a social media influencer.
-Rather than relying on a corporate talking head or nameless actor, using an influencer makes the contest more appealing.
+Many brands nowadays are choosing to run this type of content with the help of a social media influencer.
+Rather than relying on a corporate talking head or nameless actor, using influencer platforms makes the contest more appealing.
 Plus, it offers you access to that person’s social network/sphere of influence.

 Before starting your influencer search, it’s important to know what sort of person you are looking for.
 In this case, I’m talking about personalities and demographics rather than content specialty.
 This is important for two reasons.
-First, you want to find someone whose content would match the brand personality or voice that you’re aiming for.
+First, you want to find someone whose content matches the brand personality or voice that you’re aiming for.
 Second, you need someone who will fit your customer demographics fairly well.
-Let’s unpack each of these.
+Let’s unpack each of these and how they interact with influencer profiles.

 Match the brand personality

 Is your brand offbeat?
 Bohemian?
 Button-down businesslike?
 A little bit of more than one of them?
-You should choose an influencer who largely matches this description.
+You should choose an influencer who largely matches this description, whether you utilize micro – influencers or influencers with massive followings.
 For instance, a lot of B2B brands are going to look for the button-down guy.
 You don’t want corny and inappropriate jokes, right?
 Likewise, a brand of organic vegan wonder food is more likely to go with a fun-loving bohemian type who just happens to run a food blog.

 Not all brands appeal to everyone.
 In fact, that can be said of most of them.
 Let’s take fashion, for example.
 There are retail stores that sell clothes which are mostly for younger adults, such as college students.
 The way they’re cut and the funky details are unlikely to appeal to someone who’s older and…well…has developed a beer belly.
-And although a luxury menswear brand might have younger customers, it is more common for a middle manager to buy that $1,000 suit than a younger man to buy it.
-As with personality, choose accordingly.
+And although a luxury menswear brand might have younger customers, it is more common for a middle manager to buy that $1,000 suit than a younger man.
+As with personality, choose the social media profiles you utilize accordingly.

 As the saying goes, “people talk.”
-They talk about the cat videos, but they also talk about that neato contest that some influencer was hosting.
+They talk about the cat videos, but they also talk about that great contest that some influencer was hosting.
 Over time, these kinds of comments can get indexed by Google.
-But there’s more to it.
-Many influencers like myself run a blog in addition to their influencer work or, in my case, consulting practice.
-It’s part of our marketing and helps build relationships with leads or clients.
+But there’s more to it: many influencers like myself run a blog in addition to their influencer work or, in my case, consulting practice.
+It’s part of our marketing and helps build relationships with leads or clients and can make influencer outreach a snap.

-Besides the indexing of blogs and social media pages, there’s also the discussions that might go on in forums.
-The interactions between influencers, even.
+Besides the indexing of blogs and social media pages, there’s also the discussions that might go on in forums utilized by audience demographics you are eager to tap into.
 Plus, with people comparing notes about the latest collaboration or endorsed product, those names will inevitably come up.
-As an added plus, you can see a lot about his or her reputation and personality through a Google search.
+As an added plus, you can see a lot about an influencer’s reputation (including rumors about or reports of fake followers) and personality through a Google search.
 Don’t neglect Google.

 Besides taking those names from Google and checking their social profiles, your influencer search should include looking on the network itself.
 Looking for influencers by searching the individual networks has the added bonus of finding people who aren’t on the first couple pages of search engine results.
-This will especially be an issue for micro and nano influencers who haven’t yet created a lot of buzz beyond their sphere of influence.
-With that in mind, here’s how to search the social network.
+This will especially be an issue for micro and nano influencers who haven’t yet created a lot of buzz beyond their small spheres of influence.
+With that in mind, here’s how to search different social networks to locate your ideal influencer.

 Be curious about your own niche

-First, think about the relevant hashtags that you might already be employing for the corporate social media accounts.
+First, think about the relevant hashtags that you might already be employing for your corporate social media accounts.
 These could be branded keywords, or they could be generic.
 Think outside the box: if you were looking for info about your product, what keywords might you use?
 How about the competition?
 General information about your niche?
-Write these down and go through them one by one.
-Take note of who shows up frequently under these hashtags, and you will get a list of potential influencers.
+Write these down and go through them one by one as a simple and easy influencer marketing tool.
+Take note of who shows up frequently under these hashtags, and you will get a list of potential influencers–and a solid list of where to start developing relationships with influencers.

 Use influencer-related hashtags

 Depending on the nature of your influencer search, there may be an Instagram hashtag that can find influencers quickly.
 For instance, Sydney Australia has a hashtag for fashion influencers.
-There is also a generic #beautyinfluencers hashtag.
+There is also a generic #beautyinfluencers hashtag that could yield thousands of influencers.
 These are a great start, although a very generalized tag will get you a ton of results.
-Chances are, you’ll want to apply filters.
+Chances are, you’ll want to apply filters, including sorting influencers by location or social channels.

 Keywords are great, too.

 Besides hashtags, which are only effective on certain networks, there are keywords.
 For instance, on YouTube and Facebook the use of hashtags is less widespread, while tags are essential on Twitter or Instagram.
-With YouTube and Facebook, keywords will often be more effective.
+With YouTube and Facebook, keywords will often be more effective to locate popular content and potential influencers.
 As part of your influencer search, be sure to comb through top results for relevant keywords.
 If you see someone who talks about a given subject a lot, there’s a high chance that he or she is an influencer.
+This approach may yield better results than an influencer database.

-Remember, part of an influencer’s “job” is keeping track of industry trends and other items of interest within their niche.
+Remember, part of an influencer’s “job” is keeping track of industry trends and other items of interest on their social media channel and within their niche.
 As a result, they probably follow a lot of the brands within that industry, whether they have done a collaboration with them or not.
 Influencers have to start somewhere, and that somewhere is building an audience.
 They work hard, but don’t get paid for it until they have enough of a following to monetize that influence.
-Part of building an audience involves researching, then talking about, their niche.
+Part of building an audience involves researching, then talking about their niche.
 Who knows?
-You might find out that several influencers are following your brand.
+You might find out that several influencers are following your brand, as sort of a built-in influencer marketing guide.
 They might even be pitching your products for free.
-If they’re doing this, think about their potential for a paid promotion.
+If they’re doing this, think about their potential for a paid promotion to develop a piece of content for your brand.
+Chances are, they have their own fully-fleshed-out, engaged audiences and plenty of content creation behind their name.

 Too many followers?

 If you have a lot of followers, look for the ones who are interacting with your content.
-These people represent a segment of your social media following that has a level of brand affinity.
+These people represent a segment of your social media following that have a level of brand affinity.
 In other words, they typically like your product, your ideas, or both.
 Over time, you will get a good idea of which category they fit into.
 If someone has strong brand affinity, then they are a star influencer campaign waiting to happen.
-Sometimes all it takes is asking them for the opportunity.
+Sometimes all it takes is keeping the influencer in mind and asking them for the opportunity.

 Just starting out?

 If your brand has recently launched, or is new to social media, you probably don’t have many followers to sift through.
 With that said, your brand probably has a high engagement rate.
 For newer brands, you probably can sift through a larger number of followers.
 This is true at minimum in the sense of follower percentage.
-People like fresh faces on platforms, at least if they have something to say.
+People like fresh faces on platforms–at least if they have something to say in the pieces of content they are producing.

-Another aspect of your influencer search is to find out who follows your competition.
+Another way to improve your influencer search is to find out who follows your competition.
 This is valuable for brands of all sizes, but it is especially true of smaller brands.
 With smaller brands, the influencers might not have found the brand pages yet.
 No matter how good your launch team might have been, it still takes time for the word to get out.
 Larger brands can still benefit from looking at who supports their competitors, just in a different way.
 For them, it’s more about scoping out the competition.
-And if they can win over a competitor’s ally, so much the better.
+And if they can win over a competitor’s ally, so much the better to improve growth rates and develop a loyal audience.

 Finally, you don’t have to perform your influencer search without the proper tools.
 Manual searching may be necessary, but it’s a time-consuming task.
 That’s why there are so many software programs and other tools out there which can help.
-There are several different kinds of discovery tools that employ different approaches to this problem.
+There are several different kinds of discovery tools that employ different approaches to effectively search influencers.

 Social listening tools